mindflowai/mindflow/README.md

 - `mf chat "explain what a programming language is"`
     - Interact with chatGPT directly just like on the chatGPT website.
 We also have chat persistence, so it will remember the previous chat messages.
 2. With File Context
-- `mf chat "please summarize what this code does" path/to/code.py`
+- `mf chat path/to/code.py "please summarize what this code does"`
     - You can provide single or multi-file context to chatGPT by passing in any number of files as a separate argument in the `mf chat` call.
 For sufficiently small files (see: [chatGPT token limits](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them)), this will work and also maintain chat history.
 3. With Directory Context
-- `mf chat "what are these submodules responsible for? path/to/submodule1/ path/to/submodule2/`
+- `mf chat path/to/submodule1/ path/to/submodule2/ "what are these submodules responsible for?"`
     - Providing directories will actually run an indexer over your code subdirectories/files recursively.
 So it may take a while to fully index everything -- don't worry; we'll warn you if the cost becomes a concern!
 Right now the warning triggers if the index job costs >$0.50USD.
 4. Custom pre-indexed context
 - `mf index path/to/subdir/file1.txt path/to/file2.txt`
-- `mf chat -s "How do all of my classes relate to one another?" ./`
+- `mf chat -s ./ "How do all of my classes relate to one another?"`
     - If you pre-index your repository, you can narrow the scope for the context provided to the chat.
 Passing `-s` will skip the auto-indexing, and instead will defer to the currently existing index.
 This index is generated in the first step `mf index` where only those files/subdirs will be included.
     - This can save you time and money if your repository is significantly large.